sparrowcode/PermissionsKit/README.md

 ## Develop V6

 I am in progress with develop new version of `SPPermissions` with support SPM and new stuff.
 You can propose any features via email `hello@ivanvorobei.by` or [by create issue](https://github.com/ivanvorobei/SPPermissions).
-Now I not recomended use it in production apps.
+Now I not recomended use it in production apps, but if you want, check branch `dev6`.

 ## Requirements